Shadows are Bicategorical Traces

-To determine how best to generalize shadows from bicategories to $(\infty,2)$-categories, it is helpful to examine more carefully the relationship between shadows and $\THH$.
-In particular, given that shadows are defined in the abstract setting of bicategories, how is it that they satisfy Morita invariance, which is often thought of as a concrete property of rings and $\THH$?
+To determine how best to generalize shadows from bicategories to $(\infty,2)$-categories, it is helpful to examine more carefully the relationship between shadows and Hochschild homology.
+In particular, given that shadows are defined in the abstract setting of bicategories, what is the underlying reason why they satisfy Morita invariance, which is often thought of as a concrete property of rings and their categories of modules?
+At this point, a more tangible description of shadows can be helpful.
+Concretely, a shadow $\shadow{-}$ on a bicategory $\B$ taking values in a category $\D$ associates to every $1$-endomorphism in $F\colon X \to X$ in $\B$ an object $\shadow{F}$ in $\D$, such that for two $1$-morphisms $F\colon X \to Y$ and $G\colon Y \to X$, there is an isomorphism $\shadow{FG} \cong \shadow{GF}$ in $\D$, along with sufficient functoriality and coherence conditions.
+See \cref{defn:shadow} for a detailed definition.

-The goal of this work is to tackle this question, exploiting the construction of $\THH$ of enriched $\infty$-categories introduced by Berman \cite{berman2022thh}, in the case of enrichments in the $\infty$-category of categories.
-Berman formulated an efficient definition of Hochschild homology of enriched $\infty$-categories in terms of the colimit of a certain cyclic bar construction taking values in the enriching $\infty$-category, avoiding the sophisticated machinery of enriched $\infty$-categories due to Gepner and Haugseng \cite{gepnerhaugseng2015enriched}.
-Applying Berman's construction to the $\infty$-category of categories, we prove following result relating Hochschild Homology of bicategories and shadows.
+In this article, we clarify the striking and somewhat mysterious relationship between shadows and Hochschild homology, via a careful analysis of the coherence conditions of shadows.
+We extend the notion of Hochschild homology to bicategories, to an invariant that we denote $\biHH$ and think of as a ``categorification'' of Hochschild homology, and prove the following result relating Hochschild homology of bicategories and shadows.

 \begin{thmn}[\ref{thm:main theorem}] For any bicategory $\B$ and category $\D$, there is a natural equivalence of categories